ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 We advise against using a Pi 1 as master.
 This is just not powerful enough (500 MB RAM, etc.).
 Due to the different hardware this manual does not fit for a Pi 1 anyway.

 Even a Pi 2 or Pi 3 has only max.
 1 GB RAM.
-This should be enough for 15 adapter instances, but beyond that it can be scarce.
+It should be enough for 15 adapter instances, but beyond that it can be scarce.
 Each adapter instance needs about 40 MB (and sometimes 200 MB or more) of RAM.
 Therefore, one should always keep an eye on RAM usage before enabling more adapter instances - 1 GB of RAM is finally available.

 ### Power adapter
 It is important to have a good power supply.
 With a weak power supply stability problems are to be expected